Murder of Peggy Johnson: Investigation

 Over 50 people attended Johnson's funeral on October 27, 1999, after the autopsy and other examinations were completed.
 She was interred at Holy Family Cemetery in Caledonia, Wisconsin.
 Her gravestone read "Daughter: Jane Doe", along with the dates of discovery and burial, with the phrase "Gone, but not forgotten".

 Multiple reconstructions were created of her face to assist with visual identification of the body.
 In 2012, a revised reconstruction was created by the National Center for Missing and Exploited Children, replacing their original.
 Another version of this facial composite exists, which depicts a differing facial rendition of how she may have appeared in life.

 Police theorized that she was an international visitor, a runaway child or was estranged from her family.
-In 2011, investigators followed a potential lead that the victim may have been Aundria Bowman (born Alexis Badger), who disappeared from her adoptive parents' house in Hamilton, Michigan on March 11, 1989.
-DNA profiling, via her mother Cathy, demonstrated that they were not the same person.
-Additional missing persons such as Tina D'Ambrosio and Karen Wells were ruled out.
+In 2011, investigators followed a potential lead that the victim may have been Aundria Bowman (born Alexis Badger), who disappeared from her adoptive parents' house in Hamilton, Michigan, on March 11, 1989.
+DNA profiling, via Bowman's biological mother Cathy, demonstrated that they were not the same person.
+Additional missing persons such as Tina D'Ambrosio and Karen Wells were also ruled out.

 Some believed that this case could be linked to the murder of Mary Kate Chamizo (née Sunderlin), a previously unidentified victim who was discovered in Lake County, Illinois.
 Chamizo was also found malnourished, had poor dentition and had been beaten to death.
 Three were arrested in that case; one was convicted.
 All three were later cleared due to new evidence.

 Her remains were exhumed on October 16, 2013, for further study and transported to Milwaukee, Wisconsin, where her body had previously been examined in 1999.
 Authorities hoped that by studying the isotopic makeup of her bones, they would be able to tell where she had lived prior to her death.
-An anthropologist from Tennessee was employed to conduct the tests.
+A forensic anthropologist from Tennessee was employed to conduct the tests.

 Although the murder remained unsolved at the time, investigators stated they hoped that the case would eventually come to a close.
 A press conference in 2013 explained they had uncovered more clues.

 It was announced on July 19, 2015, that the examination of her remains had been completed and that they would be reburied on the 16th anniversary of Johnson's discovery.
 Authorities stated they had indeed uncovered new leads from the exhumation, but they declined to state any details.

 On October 20, 2016, it was announced that chemical isotope testing performed by the Smithsonian on a sample of her hair and bone suggested she was potentially from or spent several years of her life in Alaska, Montana or portions of southern Canada.
 Authorities did not comment on what testing the results were from, whether recent with hair or history from bone.
 The police department planned on seeking forensic genetic genealogy organizations to identify potential relatives of the victim.